zfxlabs/zfx-subzero/ZIP-001-Integration_to_Tezos.md

 We propose to create a committee smart contract which allows for the registration of validators based on being bakers within `Tezos`.
 This allows existing `Tezos` bakers to opt-in to subnetworks of interest in order to secure them.
 In order to assess whether an account is eligible for registration we propose to use the `VOTING_POWER` michelson instruction for checking that a baker has a stake greater than 6000 XTZ.
 This effectively permanently records interest from a baker in validating on the subnetwork.

-Since baking is dynamic in `Tezos` and bakers are free to unbond their stake at any time, the `subnetwork` validation committee inherits these same properties.
-This implies a solution which takes into account smart contract operations but also on-chain baking activity implied by the `Tezos` `alpha` protocol.
+Since baking is dynamic in `Tezos` and bakers are free to unbond their stake at any time, the subnetwork validation committee inherits these same properties by capturing on-chain baking operations.
+This implies a solution which takes into account on-chain baking activity implied by the `Tezos` `alpha` protocol.

-As such, a committee co-ordinator program must take into account both types of operations and relay them to the `subnetwork`.
-Similarly when value is redeemed from the `subnetwork` back into `Tezos`, co-ordinators must take into account both types of on-chain operations.
+As such, the committee co-ordinator must react to both types of operations and be in-sync with `Tezos` blocks.
+This also implies that the subnetworks primary chain is in sync with `Tezos`.
+In this case we expect the block times to be the same in the subnetworks `primary` protocol, where significant improvements are made within a separate `evm` enabled chain.
+Having the `primary` subnetwork protocol run in-sync with `Tezos` is a benefit since committee updates should not be faster than a secondary chain which depends on the committee.

 The core purpose of a committee registration is to bind the TLS certificate public key used in a `subnetwork` to a baker account address.
 The baker account gives weight (sybil resistance) to the validator in the subnetwork whilst the TLS certificate allows the subnetwork to limit network connections to active bakers.

+The next aspect to the bridge is to do with cross chain transfers, of which, beyond being able to prove that a valid committee signed the block, a solution must ensure transactional atomicity between the two primary chains (`Tezos` and a subnetwork `primary` protocol).

+For this aspect we propose to separate crosschain transactions into `T_burn` and `T_unlock` transactions to be recorded on chains A and B respectively.
+A `T_burn` transaction burns tokens on chain A by sending them to a zero address which forms a `Proof of Burn` on chain A. Once the block becomes final containing this transaction, a `T_unlock` transaction is used to mint tokens on chain B.

+Please note that in the subsequent statements of work, it is likely that elements will require amendments a posteriori in order to make the solution function as expected.
+This is due to the nature of the work which requires implementation in order to acquire full visibility over a total solution.

 ### Smart Contract State

 The smart contract should have three states to help with bootstrapping:
-* `Genesis` - The initialisation state of a subnetwork committee.
+* `Genesis` - The initialisation state of a subnetwork committee where an initial staking set is whitelisted.
 * `Sealed` - The acceptation state of a genesis committee, accepted by the smart contract owner.
+The initial staking set may bootstrap the network in this state.
 * `Open` - The committee is open to new registrations from public bakers.
+Anyone with sufficient baking power may register in this state.

-This allows some time for members of the committee to prepare to bootstrap the subnetwork and prevents further subscriptions whilst the subnetwork is initialising.
+The intent here is to allow some time for members of the committee to prepare to bootstrap the subnetwork and prevents further subscriptions whilst the subnetwork is initialising but implies a contract owner with control over the genesis committee of the subnetwork.
+We consider this design choice acceptable given proof of stake networks initialise their genesis blocks in a central point of trust.

 ### Smart Contract Operations